rsccc/reactive-button-doc/docs/playground.md

 ## Editor Playground

-Edit code and see the changes in real time.
+Edit code to see changes.

 import EditorPlayground from '../src/components/Playground/EditorPlayground';